 Enterprise Cloudflare customers can use Custom Cache Keys to take their performance further, contact your Customer Success Manager for more details.

 Before starting - be sure that Cloudflare is set to respect Cache-Control headers from your origin web server; otherwise, you may find Cache-Control headers are overridden by Cloudflare with the value set in the Browser Cache Expiration option.
-In order to set the Respect Existing Headers option, visit the Caching app in the Cloudflare dashboard:
+To set the Respect Existing Headers option,

-Scroll down the page to find the Browser Cache Expiration option, and select the Respect Existing Headers value:
+3. Scroll down to Browser Cache Expiration, and select the Respect Existing Headers value:

-Cache Everything will instruct Cloudflare to cache static HTML.
+- Cache Everything instructs Cloudflare to cache static HTML.